9 Incredibly Simple TV Headphones For Anyone With Hearing Loss

 Learn more about the Nuheara TV streamer

 Lexie makes this list for their affordable price and good quality.
-Lexie hearing aids do not directly stream TV audio into your device.
-Still, they provide amplification that allows wearers to listen to their surroundings and better hear their TV.
-The Lexie product is a simple battery-powered device that I trialed last year and found reliable, easy to use, and effective.
+Lexie is the sole licenser of Bose hearing aids and while they don't stream TV audio into your device, they do provide amplification that allows wearers to listen to their surroundings and better hear their TV.
+The Bose product is a simple over-the-counter device that I trialed last year and found reliable, easy to use, and effective.

 Traditional Hearing Aid Brands - Full Audiology Support